-Too often, you may have been made wrong for being “too sensitive” and shamed into withdrawing or berating yourself in ways that hamper your creativity, joy, or your very existence at times.
+Too often, you may have been made wrong for being “too sensitive” and shamed into withdrawing or berating yourself in ways that sometimes hamper your creativity, joy, or your very existence.
 You’ve often been made to feel like you are neurotic, crazy, flaky, or just a little too weird.

 Most people who aren’t HSPs will probably never understand, but don’t let that stop you from learning to balance and even use your sensitivity positively.
 Once you embrace the things that make you different, you can begin to open and blossom into the wholeness of who you are.

 “Every morning when I put on my Level 3 Shield, I am thankful for that much-needed protection and clarity.”
 Joanna A, Empath (read what more HPS/empaths have to say)